| Transcripts

 in square brackets.
 But I emphasize that everything not in square

+brackets was actually spoken.
 For the sake of readability, I have sometimes deleted

 a superfluous word, or even an inappropriate s.
 In other cases, an ungrammatical